 When you work in the creative industry, learning a new skill can often be transferred to your current work.
 If you’re a graphic designer and you decide to take the time to learn UX design…congratulations, you’ve just added a new skill set to your belt.
 Perhaps you’re an illustrator who only works with one medium; trying painting or printing could enhance your current style even further.

 Part of learning a new skill is connecting that skill to information and skills we already know and building on our existing knowledge.
 This can make it easier to learn even more new skills.
 It can also help us to further develop our process and allow more experimentation in our work to get out of stagnation.

 Something happens when you try something new.
 You do have moments of doubt, that maybe your efforts are terrible.
 But if you ignore that and carry on, your confidence will increase!
 You get a sense of satisfaction and accomplishment.

 When we are learning, we allow ourselves to fail and accept that as part of the process.
 The process of going through failure can teach us a lot about how to reach successful conclusions in all of our endeavours.
 As Thomas Edison said:

 “I haven’t failed – I’ve just found 10,000 ways that won’t work.”

 You can either learn independently or within a class situation.
 YouTube is one of my favourite sources to use when I want to learn anything or up-skill.
-But also there are also plenty of online or offline courses you could take.
+But also there are plenty of online or offline courses you could take.